Scoldingatom205/Social-Listening-Analysis-COD/README.md

 - **Informed Business Decisions for Activision:** The insights gained from player feedback extend beyond gameplay, informing monetization strategies such as DLC, battle passes, and in-game purchases.
 Understanding player sentiment helps Activision align its in-game economy with what players want, improving revenue streams.
 - **Gaining a Competitive Advantage:** The FPS market is highly competitive, and by leveraging real-time feedback to deliver a more polished, player-focused experience, Treyarch and Activision can stand out against competitors.
 Addressing key concerns early enhances their competitive edge and builds a more loyal player base.

+# Caveats and Assumptions
+- Text data is not the easiest to handle, especially on social media, where there is a long of slang and noninformative comments so I had to omit about 2k comments from analysis.
+- I made assumptions about some of the topics in these clusters based on a few dozen comments.
+So if I saw that a topic assigned by BERTopic had [map, small, 'map_name'] then I would make assumptions that she comments were about small map designs.
+It is difficult to parse through all that text data manually especially since code does not have domain knowledge.
+- I omitted one huge 'Commentary' cluster which consisted of comments regarding previous Call of Duty titles, criticism/compliments about Treyarch, Activision, and BO6, random talking points and references to other games since it did not provide me valuable insights